Entity-Specific Cyber Risk Assessment using InsurTech Empowered Risk Factors: Data-driven analysis and findings

-To facilitate a comprehensive comparison across datasets and model architectures, we construct comparative heatmaps to visualize the predictive performances across both classification and regression tasks.
-In our experiments, we evaluate model performance using two separate sets of evaluation metrics mentioned in Appendix~\ref{tab:classification_metrics} and Appendix~\ref{tab:regression_metrics}.
+To facilitate a comprehensive comparison across datasets and model architectures, we construct comparative heatmaps to visualize the model performances across both classification and regression tasks.
+In our experiments, we evaluate model performance using two separate sets of evaluation metrics mentioned in Appendix~\ref{app:notationB} and Appendix~\ref{app:notationC}.
 To ensure consistency and facilitate comparison, evaluation metric values within each task are normalized across models to generate the heatmap's color gradient (darker blue tones reflect better model performance, in contrast to red tones indicating weaker results), while the original evaluation metric values are displayed within the heatmap cells to retain precise quantitative detail.
 Therefore, each row of the heatmap matrix represents a specific model, while each column corresponds to an evaluation metric, allowing for a systematic comparison of model performance across various architectures and dataset configurations.

-For cyber incident occurrence evaluation, we use six metrics: Weighted-F1, Macro-F1, Micro-F1 and Sample-F1 scores, as well as the Jaccard Index and Hamming Loss.
-In our analysis, we focus on Weighted-F1 and Hamming Loss as the most informative indicators of model performance (with details provided in Section~\ref{subsec:cls_metrics}).
-As shown in Figure~\ref{fig:classification_model_performance}, models trained on D2 consistently outperform those trained on D1 across both Weighted-F1 and Hamming Loss.
-Weighted-F1 scores on D2 reach values above 0.85 in the training set and over 0.65 in the test set, while the same metrics on D1 remain below 0.63.
-Additionally, Hamming Loss decreases from over 0.17 on D1 to remain below 0.16 on D2.
-These results demonstrate that organizational-level features from InsurTech capture critical information that improves the model's ability to correctly identify multiple types of incidents, leading to more accurate and reliable predictions.
+For cyber incident occurrence evaluation, we use six metrics: weighted-F1, macro-F1, micro-F1, and sample-F1 scores, as well as the Jaccard index and Hamming loss.
+In our analysis, we focus on weighted-F1 and Hamming loss as the most informative indicators of model performance (with details provided in Section~\ref{subsec:cls_metrics}).
+As shown in Figure~\ref{fig:classification_model_performance}, models trained on D2 consistently outperform those trained on D1 across both weighted-F1 and Jaccard index.
+Weighted-F1 scores on D2 reach values above 0.88 in the training set and over 0.64 in the test set, while the same metrics on D1 remain below 0.63.
+Additionally, the Jaccard index improves from an average of less than 0.61 on D1 to consistently exceeding 0.61 on D2.
+These results demonstrate that entity-specific organizational features from insurtech capture critical information that improves the model's ability to correctly identify multiple types of incidents, leading to more accurate and reliable performance.